hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 * fields
   * nft = symbol of the NFT under management
   * feePool = current BEE balance available to the contract for issuing NFT instances
-  * categoryRO = boolean flag indicating if categories of NFT instance types should be editable after NFTs have been issued
-  * rarityRO = boolean flag indicating if rarity of NFT instance types should be editable after NFTs have been issued
-  * teamRO = boolean flag indicating if team of NFT instance types should be editable after NFTs have been issued
-  * nameRO = boolean flag indicating if name of NFT instance types should be editable after NFTs have been issued
   * editionMapping = information about what editions exist for this NFT

 editionMapping is a dictionary that maps edition numbers to information about the edition as follows:
   * nextTypeId = the next type ID that will be assigned for this NFT & edition when the [addType action](#addtype) is called
+  * editionName = name of this edition
+  * categoryRO = boolean flag indicating if categories of NFT instance types should be editable
+  * rarityRO = boolean flag indicating if rarity of NFT instance types should be editable
+  * teamRO = boolean flag indicating if team of NFT instance types should be editable
+  * nameRO = boolean flag indicating if name of NFT instance types should be editable

 example query results:
 ```
 [ { _id: 1,
     nft: 'WAR',
     feePool: '1000',
+    editionMapping: { '0': {
+        nextTypeId: 33,
+        editionName: 'Ultimate War Edition',
         categoryRO: false,
         rarityRO: false,
         teamRO: false,
-    nameRO: false,
+        nameRO: false
-    editionMapping: { '0': {
-        nextTypeId: 33
     }, '1': {
-        nextTypeId: 12
+        nextTypeId: 12,
+        editionName: 'War Modern Expansion',
+        categoryRO: false,
+        rarityRO: false,
+        teamRO: true,
+        nameRO: true
     } } } ]
 ```